 Both of these services can be accessed via a self-referral on our internal systems, or by contacting our Counselling and Wellbeing Team directly.
 Support and advice is available on a one-to-one basis, through groupwork sessions and through weekly drop in sessions.

 Our students are also able to access support from our Pastoral Team, Student Services, or our Autism Spectrum Coordinator.
-Our Multi-Faith Chaplains are also available to talk to you about various issues such as homelessness, equality, self-esteem, body image, social media, and beliefs.
+Our staff are also available to talk to you about various issues such as homelessness, equality, self-esteem, body image, social media, and beliefs.
 Our Counselling and Wellbeing team is also able to refer our students on to more specialised local or national support services.

 To make a referral for our services please visit the college VLE.